dbt-labs/corp/docs/working_here.md

 ## International Relocation

-📌 All international relocation (Permanent or Semi-permanent) requests must be approved by the People team, Finance team and the team members management.
+📌 All international relocation (Permanent or Semi-permanent) requests must be approved by the People team, Finance team and the team members' management.
 To initiate a request, please contact your [People Business Partner](https://www.notion.so/dbtlabs/Find-your-PBP-f54e1de2eefa413bad7eb251a3a7c19f?pvs=4).

 📌 Relocation requests within one's existing country may need approval by the team member's management due to time zone or regional requirements.
 Please communicate with your manager if you plan a move to a different region in your country.